1976 NCAA Division I basketball tournament

 The 1976 NCAA Division I basketball tournament involved 32 schools playing in single-elimination play to determine the national champion of men's NCAA Division I college basketball.
-It began on March 13, 1976, and ended with the championship game on March 29 in Philadelphia.
+The 38th annual edition of the tournament began on March 13, 1976, and ended with the championship game on March 29, at The Spectrum in Philadelphia.
 A total of 32 games were played, including a national third-place game.

 Indiana, coached by Bob Knight, won the national title with an 86–68 victory in the final game over Michigan, coached by Johnny Orr.
 Kent Benson of Indiana was named the tournament's Most Outstanding Player.

 Notably, this was the first time that two teams from the same conference (the Big Ten) played in the title game.
-Also, this was the last men's Division I tournament to date to feature two unbeaten teams, as both Indiana and Rutgers entered the tournament unbeaten.
+This was also the last men's Division I tournament to date to feature two unbeaten teams, as both Indiana and Rutgers entered the tournament unbeaten.
 To date, Indiana is the last team to go the entire season undefeated at 32–0.
 Both advanced to the Final Four, with Indiana winning the title and Rutgers losing to Michigan in the semifinals and UCLA in the third-place game.
-This had been the last tournament both Duke and Kentucky missed in the same year until 2021.